kagurazakayashi/EvernightBoard/README.md

 `^ ✪ ω ✪ ^` _So, can you guess what scenario this application was originally designed for?_

+### Troubleshooting

+Windows:

+- Q: Received message: "This app can't run on your PC" or "The image file is invalid."
+  - A: This program only runs on Windows 10 or later on 64-bit x86 processors.
+ARM processors and 32-bit or lower processors are not supported.

+macOS:

+- Q: Received message: "App cannot be opened because the developer cannot be verified."
+  - A: Open "Security & Privacy" in "System Preferences," switch to the "General" tab, and check "Anywhere," then run again.
+If it says "App was blocked from use because it is not from an identified developer," click the "Open Anyway" button.
+- Q: Crashes immediately on startup, and the crash report contains `codesign` related content.
+  - A: Please try re-signing locally using the command: `codesign --force --deep --sign - evernight_board.app`.
+If the command is not found, run `xcode-select --install` to install Xcode first.

+Linux:

+- Q: When importing or exporting configurations, the file dialog fails to open, and it says "System is missing necessary components."
+What should I do?
+  - A: You need to install XDG Desktop Portal and its backend.
+Using Arch Linux as an example:
+    1. Install the main service: `sudo pacman -S xdg-desktop-portal`
+    2. Choose a backend based on your desktop environment: `sudo pacman -S xdg-desktop-portal-gtk (xdg-desktop-portal-kde / xdg-desktop-portal-wlr / ...)`
+    3. Start the service: `systemctl --user enable xdg-desktop-portal && systemctl --user start xdg-desktop-portal`
+- Q: The program display appears tilted, or the visuals/animations are incomplete or abnormal.
+  - A: Please try `LIBGL_ALWAYS_SOFTWARE=1 ./evernight_board`.

 ## Privacy

 This program is fully open-source, free, and respects your privacy.